5onderling/lenny.fyi/src/about.md

 Hello I'm Lenny Anders, a frontend developer based in Kürten, Germany.
 I started learning developing in 2015 with basic HTML and CSS, fell since then in love with it, and never stopped learning.

-I am currently training as an IT specialist for application development at Oevermann, with the focus on frontend web development.
+I am currently training as an software developer at Oevermann, with the focus on frontend web development.

 In my free time I'm currently learning a lot about accessibility and HTML markup in general.
-When I'm not programming (what rarely happens), I probably watch a great piece of audio-visual entertainment, listen to fantastic music, browse through Reddit/twitter or enjoy wonderful art.
+When I'm not programming, I probably watch a great piece of audio-visual entertainment, listen to fantastic music, browse through Reddit/twitter or enjoy wonderful art.

 ## My skills

-Over the time I learned a few things, I mostly like writing vanilla JavaScript (ES6), CSS with PostCSS or SCSS, HTML5 and Vue.
-For bundling I like to use Rollup or Webpack.
+Over the time I learned a few things, I mostly like writing vanilla JavaScript, TypeScript, CSS, SCSS, HTML5 and Voby.
+For bundling I like to use Vite or esbuild.

 _Here's a fancy list of things I can do / use (well):_

 - CSS / SASS / SCSS / PostCSS
-- JavaScript (up to ES6)
+- JavaScript / TypeScript
-- Rollup / Webpack / Gulp
+- Vite / esbuild / Rollup / Webpack / Gulp
-- Vue / Svelte / Mithril / jQuery
+- Vue / Angular / Voby / Preact / Svelte / Mithril / jQuery
 - Node.js / NPM

 ## Here you can find me